BWeek-Anywhere-Fitness/back-end/README.md

 | DELETE - delete a student | /students/:id | N/A | < Success Message > |

 ### **_Endpoints for the Instructors_**
-Future Update: All instructor endpoints require a token.
 | Method | Endpoint | Request Body | Token Type | JSON Response |
 | ------ | -------- | ---- | ---- | ---- |
 | GET - fetch all instructors | /instructors | N/A | N/A | Array of Instructor Objects |